Qualifications and Training

 Q: What happens if my learner or I lose TCL materials?

-A: All tutors need to sign-out the materials they use from TCL and we hope you will create a system between you and your learner for taking good care of those materials.
-The most important thing is for your learner to keep learning; new materials can be checked out if necessary.
+A: We ask tutors to sign-out the materials they use from TCL.
+We hope you will create a system between you and your learner for taking good care of those materials.
+The most important thing is for your learner to keep learning; new materials can be checked out, if necessary.

 A: We ask that you try to use the supplies on hand at TCL, and library and online resources whenever possible.
-If you think you need special supplies for which you would like reimbursement, please check with the LV Program Director before making the purchase.
+If you think you need special supplies for which you would like reimbursement, please check with the Literacy Volunteers Program Coordinator before making the purchase.

 Q: What if my learner and I do not work well together?

 A: Every now and then a match simply is not compatible.
 However, as literacy tutoring is not an easy task, we ask that you stay with your learner for at least several months to see if a better relationship can develop before asking for a change.
-That same expectation applies to the learner as well.
+That same expectation applies to the learner.
+Again, this should be discussed with the Literacy Volunteers Program Coordinator.